panzarino/Drawable.Chart.js/docs/index.md

 }
 var myChart = new DrawableChart("myChart", options);
 ```
-> This code creates a chart with thick lines and large points.
-> There is no curve between points on the line and there is no color fill underneath the line.
-> This chart does not look very nice but is used as an example.

 ## DrawableChart Specific Options
 Name | Value Type | Default | Description